SEMICeu/SDG-sandbox/evidences/absence_of_a_criminal_record_evidence/data_model/absence_of_a_criminal_record_evidence_tables_v0.01.md

 ## Entities

 ### Absence of a criminal record
-**Definition**: Official document attesting whether there is a known record of a Person having been arrested in the past for committing a crime.
+**Definition**: Official document attesting that there is no known record of a Person having been arrested in the past for committing a crime.

 |     attribute            |     expected type          |     definition                                                                                                   |     cardinality    | code list |
 |--------------------------|----------------------------|------------------------------------------------------------------------------------------------------------------|--------------------|-----------|